genterist/openMRS-Security/Capstone/FINAL.md

 Module: Register a patient

 Requirement: The system should authenticate the user when editing and saving the patient information.
-If the user has the previlege to do such things, there should be some log file to trace what the user did.
+If the user has the privilege to do such things, there should be some log file to trace what the user did.
 These information should include userid, operation and timestamp at least.
 Then the new or changed data should be saved into the database.
 If user has no privilege to save the data, he should be redirected to an error page stating the error.

 Result: Pass